Middle School Success Tips for Parents and Kids

 Parents in Halifax County, NC may be heading to jail if their children have poor school attendance.
 The Halifax County court system, three public school systems and county agencies have joined forces in a new initiative called the Tri-District Truancy Procedure to address student attendance issues.

+After more than six unexcused absences, a parent or guardian will be notified by mail that they may be in violation of the Compulsory Attendance Law and may be prosecuted if the absences cannot be justified under the school system’s attendance policy.
 In addition, after more than six unexcused absences, school personnel will work with the student and family to find out the cause of the absences to determine what should be done.
 If a student has 10 unexcused absences at the discretion of the school principal, the district attorney’s office may be notified in writing, along with the Department of Social Services.

 A criminal warrant for school attendance law violation against the parent or guardian will be secured, and the parent or guardian will have to attend a truancy hearing, which could result in a 120-day jail sentence.